 General Hieu's first efforts were to strengthen the combat capability of the 5th Division.
-To achieve this goal, according to Colonel John Hayes, Senior Advisor of ARVN 5th Division, General Hieu made use to the fullest the attack role of the 1st Armored Regiment and gave order to units of the division to switch from defensive to attack posture.
-By initiating a program of carrying the war to the enemy, in a year, the 5th Division bulldozed VC strongholds located in Binh Duong, Binh Long and Phuoc Long Provinces (Combat Zones D, C, Ho Bo, Iron Triangle...) forcing the VC to move its Southern Central Command headquarters to the neighboring Cambodia.
+To achieve this goal, according to Colonel John Hayes, Senior Advisor of ARVN 5th Division, General Hieu made use to the fullest the attack role of the 1st Armored Regiment and gave orders to units of the division to switch from defensive to attack posture.
+By initiating a program of carrying the war to the enemy, in a year, the 5th Division bulldozed VC strongholds located in Binh Duong, Binh Long and Phuoc Long Provinces (Combat Zones D, C, Ho Bo, Iron Triangle...) forcing the VC to move its Southern Central Command headquarters to neighbor Cambodia.

 Colonel Nguyen Khuyen, Director of III Corps Military Security Bureau, noted:

-Besides conducting Dong Tien joint operations with US 1st Infantry Division General Hieu busied himself with moving his divisional headquarters to Lai Khe relinquished by the US 1st Infantry Division.
+Besides conducting Dong Tien joint operations with the US 1st Infantry Division, General Hieu busied himself with moving his divisional headquarters to Lai Khe relinquished by the US 1st Infantry Division.
 He performed this operation swiftly and was able to move his headquarters in on 02/ 27/1970, three weeks ahead of time.
 Furthermore, the taking-over of this American base camp was done without the scandal of equipment and material embezzlement which occurred in the case of Dong Tam base camp in IV Corps and Duc Co, Dakto, Le Thanh, Play Mo Rong, An Khe base camps, etc... in II Corps.

 The headquarters of the US 1st Infantry Division was moved from Lai Khe to Di An.
-And by the end of April 1970, the last units of this division boarded ship to leave Vietnam and return to the United States as planned by the program of vietnamization of the war.
+And by the end of April 1970, the last units of this division boarded the ship to leave Vietnam and return to the United States as planned by the program of Vietnamization of the war.
 General Hieu's opinion, when asked by General Tran Van Don, regarding this program was that it weakened the ARVN because it did not allow additional troops to replenish the void left by the withdrawal of American troops.
-Although General Hieu complained his 5th Division had to assume the responsibility of additional territories left by two American divisions, in fact, he showed his outstanding military skills in utilizing to the maximum the limited forces in hand and in succeeding to force the VC out of the three provinces of Binh Duong, Binh Long and Phuoc Long in short period of time.
-This feat allowed him to entrust the Rifle Forces and the Popular Forces with the security task and to afford to send his main forces across the cambodian border in pursuit of the enemy.
+Although General Hieu complained his 5th Division had to assume the responsibility of other territories left by two American divisions, in fact, he showed his outstanding military skills in utilizing to the maximum the limited forces in hand and in succeeding to force the VC out of the three provinces of Binh Duong, Binh Long and Phuoc Long in short period of time.
+This feat allowed him to entrust the Rifle Forces and the Popular Forces with the security task and to afford to send his main forces across the Cambodian border in pursuit of the enemy.

-April 1970 was also when the 5th Division joined with units of III Corps, IV Corps and American units in cross-border operations as ordered by President Nixon.
+April 1970 was also when the 5th Division joined with units of III Corps, IV Corps, and American units in cross-border operations as ordered by President Nixon.
 In Operation Toan Thang 46, from May to July 1970, the 9th Regiment of 5th Division joined the US 11th Armored Cavalry Regiment to attack the enemy in the Fish Hook area north of Loc Ninh.

 In parallel with joint cross-border operations with American and Vietnamese forces (Toan Thang 42, 43, 44, 45 and 46), the 5th Division also unilaterally conducted cross-border operations at regimental level named Toan Thang 1/B/5, 2/B/5, 3/B/5, 4/B/5, 5/B/5 and 6/B/5 with air support provided by the US 317th Air Cavalry.

 As the luring campaign was unfolding quietly, in February 1971, President Thieu intended to dispatch General Tri to I Corps to replace General Hoang Xuan Lam to salvage the Lam Son 719 Operation.
 General Tri wanted General Hieu to replace him as III Corps Commander.
 As things were still up in the air, General Tri was killed in a helicopter accident on 2/27/1971.
 But then instead of choosing General Hieu, President Thieu appointed General Nguyen Van Minh to the position of III Corps Commander.
-General Hieu sensed immediately that his laarge-scale luring plan was no more 100 percent backed by the leadership at the corps level.
+General Hieu sensed immediately that his large-scale luring plan was no more 100 percent backed by the leadership at the corps level.

-In the beginning of May 1971, General Hieu advised the 8th Task Force Commander "to frequently remind units to take proper action in defending bases and camps, to dig defensive and combat fox holes in order to resist and sustain enemy attack until the arrival of reinforcement units." and in order to reassure the 8th Task Force, General Hieu reiterated that the reserved forces were standing ready nearby: "our two reserved main forces for this operation - 18th and 25th Divisions - are on the ready position, lurking not far away in the area southeast of Chup Plantation."
+At the beginning of May 1971, General Hieu advised the 8th Task Force Commander "to frequently remind units to take proper action in defending bases and camps, to dig defensive and combat fox holes in order to resist and sustain enemy attack until the arrival of reinforcement units." and in order to reassure the 8th Task Force, General Hieu reiterated that the reserved forces were standing ready nearby: "our two reserved main forces for this operation - 18th and 25th Divisions - are on the ready position, lurking not far away in the area southeast of Chup Plantation."